 The Hayward Fault is capable of producing a 7.0 earthquake over an area with hundreds of hospitals, schools, police and fire stations.
 A recent study found such an event would cause an estimated 800 deaths, 18,000 injuries and billions in damage.
 Zoom in and hover over the dots on the map to identify schools and emergency facilities near you, or use the magnifier icon to find your address.
 Source: USGS

-On Oct.
-21, 1868, a major quake struck on the East Bay's Hayward Fault.
+On that date back in 1868, a major quake struck on the East Bay's Hayward Fault.
 The jolt reached across the Bay and caused extensive damage in San Francisco, the region's largest city, so the name stuck.

 When a bigger one came along on the San Andreas Fault in the spring of 1906, the Great-Quake moniker was reassigned.
 But things have changed since 1906 and the Hayward is now considered the most urbanized fault in the nation.
 It runs for 40 miles through the East Bay's most densely populated areas, not to mention key infrastructure such as airports, freeways, rail lines, and a major port.

 Scientists say it's also the most likely source for the Bay Area's next “great quake."

 "The Hayward Fault is ready now," said UC Berkeley seismologist Roland Burgmann.
 "It has built up all the energy it needs for a future event, so it could happen today, but it could also still wait another couple decades and then just have a somewhat larger event, because it took longer."

 Scientists have calculated about a 30% chance that the Hayward will “break big” -- with a M6.7 event or bigger -- within 30 years.